jlee55504/we-love-movies-project/README.md

 # We Love Movies Project

-The back-end of a web application that displays information on theaters, movies, and movie reviews.
+The back-end of a web application that retrieves information on theaters, movies, and movie reviews.

 ## Features